Each OneAgent provides a

 Enables access to the log file content on this host.
 If set to

-false, the log file will be displayed in the user interface, but it won't be accessible.
+false, the log file will be displayed in the user interface, but the content won't be accessible.
+Note that the OneAgent will still auto-detect log files unless the flag

 Enables the manual configuration of logs to be accessed and monitored.
 If set to